 The threat is real

-“The threat is real, although the approach is sophisticated,” Wang said.
+“The threat is real, although the approach is sophisticated,” Chen said.
 “There are two attacking scenarios that are achievable: internal and sniffing attacks.”

 In an internal attack, hackers are able to tap into the embedded sensors in wrist-worn wearable devices through malware.
 When the target accesses a key-based system, such as an ATM, the malware sends back the data it has sensed.
 Using that data, the hacker can accurately predict the code the victim has used.